moorepants/dissertation/davisbicycle.rst

 retained the blinder and provided the perturber with a series of random push/pull sequences before each run.
-The operator applied as many perturbations as possible over the length of the track, which didn't give much unpredictability in the time of perturbation. :ref:`Figure 10 <figPerturbation>` gives an example perturbation measurement during a treadmill run.
+The operator applied as many perturbations as possible over the length of the track, which didn't give much unpredictability in the time of perturbation. :ref:`Figure 11.10<figPerturbation>` gives an example perturbation measurement during a treadmill run.

 .. _figPerturbation: